dynamox-s-a/developer-challenges/front-end-challenge.md

 Use the figma as a reference to build an interface and develop the following user stories:

 1 - User Stories
-1. [ ] As an user I want to acess the route */data* of my app and view a screnn containing a small header with information about the machine and a couple of time-series charts.
+1. [ ] As an user I want to acess the route */data* of my app and view a screen containing a small header with information about the machine and a couple of time-series charts.

-1. [ ] As an user I want to view 3 time-series charts of the following metrics: acceleration, velocity and displacement.
+1. [ ] As an user I want to view 3 time-series charts of the following metrics: *acceleration, velocity and displacement*.
 Each time series should have a horizontal axis for the time and a vertical axis for the metric magnitude.

 1. [ ] As an user I want that the data that will populate these charts should be fetched each time I access the route */data*.
 Use the data available in (./response.json) as a mock and use a package like [json-server](https://www.npmjs.com/package/json-server) to build an REST API.

-1. [ ] As an user i want to hover over a point of a chart and see a vertical crosshair marking equivalent timestamps in all time-series charts, with a tooltip describing that point.
+1. [ ] As an user I want to hover over a point of a chart and see a vertical crosshair marking equivalent timestamps in all time-series charts, with a tooltip describing that point.
 [Check out](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/demo/synchronized-charts) to view a sample of this feature.

 2 - Technical requirements
-We encourage using our frontend stack tooling to make the challenge resemble our everyday tasks.

 1. [ ] Use TypeScript.
 1. [ ] Use React.
 1. [ ] Use Redux for managing global states.
 [Check out](https://redux-toolkit.js.org/introduction/getting-started) to get started.
 1. [ ] Use Redux Saga for asynchronous side effects.
 [Check out](https://redux-saga.js.org/docs/introduction/GettingStarted) to get started.
-1. [ ] Use Vite for building the app.[Check out](https://vitejs.dev/guide/) to get started.
+1. [ ] Use Vite for building the app.
+[Check out](https://vitejs.dev/guide/) to get started.
 1. [ ] Use Material UI 5 for styling the application.
 [Check out](https://mui.com/material-ui/getting-started/) to get started.
 1. [ ] Use Highcharts to display the plots.
 [Check out](https://www.highcharts.com/docs/index) to get started.

+We encourage using our frontend stack tooling to make the challenge resemble our everyday tasks.

 3 - Bonus
 1. [ ] Add unit tests with Vitest.
 [Check out](https://vitest.dev/guide/) to get started.